-Commissioner Campbell was concerned that the Commission considered that eight feet of building would show over the oleander bushes.
+Commissioner Campbell was concerned that the Commission considered that eight feet of building would show over the oleander bushes west of the Lincoln Plaza Medical Center property.
 He encouraged the Commission to go to the Andaz site and visualize the Smoke Tree Resort buildings.
 There was not much of a landscape buffer on the West side of the property.